westarete/psu-hackathon-2014/steps.md

 localhost: This is always the network address of the machine that you're currently working on.
 So if you visit http://localhost/ , you're trying to visit a website on the machine that you're using.
 This is useful when you're developing a website on your laptop, because you're usually doing exactly that, over and over and over.

+HTML: Stands for Hypertext Markup Language.
+This is the fundamental language of the web.
+Web sites serve these documents to browsers, and their job is to render the HTML into what you see when you visit a site.
+So it's a language to describe the structure and content of a web page, and a way to link to other pages and actions (i.e. hypertext).

 ## Step 1 - Install our first gems

 Create a new file called `Gemfile` and open it in your editor.
 This is where we tell Bundler which RubyGems to install.
 Fill it with the following contents: